Skip to main content

 • Please speak to your School / Supervisor in the first instance

 • You may find that specialist software is already available on one of the Lab PCs in your area or is available on a hi-spec LRC PC.
-The helpdesk will be able to advise you.
+The Helpdesk will be able to advise you.

 • You may also access the software available on certain LRC and Lab Windows PCs remotely using our remote desktop computer service